top of page

 • What’s the cost & who do I pay?

-WAG is a not-for-profit event.
+WAG rounds are not-for-profit events.
 Your payment is directed to the host club to cover their greens fees, which will vary by club.
 If you choose to stay for a meal, select from the club’s options and pay in advance with your greens fee.
 This also helps the club organize the event more smoothly.
+WAG will provide participants with the game booklets.
+Our sponsors play a key role in covering costs to bring you WAG.
+Please check out their businesses.

 • It’s not a tournament & I’m only paying the club’s regular rate.
 What’s the catch?